fcrespel/sagdevops-containers/README.md

 - Terracotta BigMemory Max
 - Universal Messaging

 It is inspired by the general layout and samples provided in the [SoftwareAG/sagdevops-templates](https://github.com/SoftwareAG/sagdevops-templates) repository, cleaned and simplified.
 Container images aim to be **production-ready** as much as possible, or to be used as stable base images to build upon.
-At this time, they have only been tested with the webMethods 10.5 release.
+At this time, they have only been tested with the webMethods 10.5, 10.7 and 10.11 releases.

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite, and are not endorsed by SoftwareAG.
 Users are free to use, fork and modify them, subject to the license agreement.